Kharkov Gymnasium #82 Filter Project – Ukraine

 Gymnasium #82 is the biggest school in the Kharkov Oblast with 1,300 students,

 94 teachers, and 32 staff members.
-The students from 1st to 4th grade specialize in English language curriculum and about half of the secondary students continue their specialization in English.
+The students from 1st to 4th grade specialize in the English language curriculum and about half of the secondary students continue their specialization in English.

 Water in the city of Kharkov is filled with contaminants, including nitrates and excess sulfur, and every day in the school’s cafeteria, the students eat the lunches which were made with the local contaminated tap water.